 no person having any charge, lien, encumbrance or other form of security over the Site or any other assets of the Applicant has enforced or given notice of its intention to enforce such security nor has the Applicant done or omitted to do anything which would or might reasonably be expected to cause any person to enforce or exercise its rights to enforce such security;

-the Applicant is not aware, after due diligent and careful enquiry, of anything which materially threatens the success or successful Completion;
+the Applicant is not aware, after due diligence and careful enquiry, of anything which materially threatens the success or successful Completion and in the event that it becomes aware of anything which will materially and adversely affect successful Completion it shall promptly notify the Authority in writing of the same;

 no Event of Default has occurred; and

+it has not committed , nor shall it commit , any Prohibited Act;

-it has complied with all Applicable Laws in connection with its application for the Grant.
+it has complied with all Applicable Laws including for the avoidance of doubt the law relating to State Aid in connection with its application for the Grant.

 Where any of the warranties, undertakings and representations in clause 3.1 are given in respect of a state of affairs they shall be deemed given at the date of this Agreement and will be deemed to be repeated by the Applicant when each claim for an instalment of funding is submitted pursuant to clause 12 (Payment of Funding) as if made with reference to the facts and circumstances existing at such date.